clipperhouse/netlify/content/blog/toward-less-injection.md

 –

-You could push it further and say, OK, which of [_CookieCollection’s_ methods](https://msdn.microsoft.com/en-us/library/system.web.httpcookiecollection%28v=vs.110%29.aspx) am I actually using?
-Is there an **even smaller type** that I could accept, maybe an _IEnumerable&lt;HttpCookie&gt;_?
-How about just the _HttpCookie_, no collection at all?
-A _string_, even?
+You could push it further and say, OK, which of [`CookieCollection’s methods`](https://msdn.microsoft.com/en-us/library/system.web.httpcookiecollection%28v=vs.110%29.aspx) am I actually using?
+Is there an **even smaller type** that I could accept, maybe an `IEnumerable<HttpCookie>`?
+How about just the `HttpCookie`, no collection at all?
+A `string`, even?

 The smaller the interface, the easier the mock — though there may be a trade-off in asking the caller to do more work.